tripdragon/gamegamehelpu/README.md

 Overall back to THREE but thus far it does remain in node.js.
 There is some added complexity to now having a more data centric store class instead of a simple object.
 It should produce fruit and have some new utilty like snapshots or events.

+## importmaps
-importmaps a KEY feature of nested js imports is not yet supported properly in vite.js or rollup.js.
-We had to use babel plugins BUT it works!!
+a KEY feature of nested js imports is not yet supported properly in vite.js or rollup.js.
+We had to use babel plugins BUT it works!! edit ```.babelrc```

 ## ECS's
 The latest hotness